-Brian Mayer is the designer of Freedom: The Underground Railroad and co-author of Libraries Got Game: Aligned Learning through Modern Board Games.
-This interview was conducted by Patrick Rael, Professor of History at Bowdoin College in Maine and was originally published on April 19, 2017, on Rael's Ludica blog here on BGG.•••
+Interview with Brian Mayer, designer of Freedom: The Underground Railroad and co-author of Libraries Got Game: Aligned Learning through Modern Board Games.
+Interview conducted by Patrick Rael, Professor of History at Bowdoin College in Maine.

 Q: How did the idea for this game come to you?

 Freedom came together from a number of different places.
 I am a certified elementary school teacher and school librarian.
 For the last nine years, I have worked supporting twenty-two school districts, across five counties in rural Western New York.
 I have built up a library of modern board and card games that often directly support curriculum and student learning.
 I collaborate with classroom teachers and school librarians to bring games into the classroom and use them as way for students to explore curriculum.
 You can see the library here.